How protected are preborn babies in NH?

 Does New Hampshire law protect children who survive attempted abortion?

 No. Children who survive attempted abortion are not entitled to any more care than the abortionist wishes to provide.
 A bill to recognize a duty to care for such infants was defeated by the New Hampshire House in 2016.
+Another bill, HB 233 (Born Alive Protection Act) was introduced in 2021 to protect babies who are born after an abortion.
+So far, state senators have not passed the bill with the Birdsell Amendment.

 Does New Hampshire law recognize the conscience rights of health care personnel who choose not to participate in abortion?